kun269/Assignment-5/README.md

 On a distant planet, in a galaxy far far away, a simple ballistics experiment is conducted in which a marble is tossed up in the planet's air and the marble's position is recorded at discrete time values.
 The experiment is repeated (identically) ten times.
 The data recorded are provided in a file with 31 comma-separated columns.
-Time is in the rst column and is reported in seconds.
+Time is in the first column and is reported in seconds.
 Columns 3i 􀀀 1, 3i, and 3i + 1 (i = 1; : : : ; 10) report the value of the x, y, and z coordinates of the marble, respectively, for the i-th experiment.
 The coordinate values are expressed in meters.
 The coordinate system is Cartesian with its origin placed at